Rapor Tarihi: 13.04.2026 03:15

 | # | Öğrenme Kazanımı |

-| 1 | Authorized to learn a new programming language |
+| 1 | Recognizes and classifies programming languages. |

-| 6 | To have knowledge of the concepts used for programming language design and representation. |
+| 6 | Gains knowledge about the concepts used for programming language design and representation. |

-| 7 | To be able to deduce which methods should be used in which programming language to solve a problem in the most efficient way. |
+| 7 | determines which programming language and methods should be used to solve a problem most efficiently. |

 | Week | Topics/Applications | Method |